 To get that kind of reach, festival organizers had to think beyond bookstores and libraries.
-"We wanted to push past that, and put poems on buses, put poems on banners behind airplanes, put poems in restaurants," says festival founder, Miami poet Scott Cunningham.
-"It's very tempting as a teacher to delve into finger waving with poetry.
+"We wanted to push past that, and put poems on buses, put poems on banners behind airplanes, put poems in restaurants," says the festival's founder, Miami poet Scott Cunningham.
+"It's very tempting as a teacher to delve into finger-waving with poetry.
 I think sometimes we lose the fact that it's supposed to be pleasurable."

 The Governor's pen

 Fish swim in toxic water

 See Sheen's "winning" melt-down tour

 Tiger blood required

 The Herald welcomes submissions in English, Spanish or Creole — as long as poets adhere to the five-seven-five rule: five syllables in the first line, seven syllables in the second line, five syllables in the last.
 Here's a recent Spanish submission about Cuban singer Pablo Milanes: